RareSkills/blog/gas-optimization/gas-optimization.md

 "The above implementation results in approximately 5,000 gas savings compared to the first version".
 Why so, the only change here was changing memory to storage and we were told that anything storage is expensive and should be avoided?

 Here we store the storage pointer for `users[_id]` in a fixed sized variable on the stack (the pointer of a struct is basically the storage slot of the start of the struct, in this case, this will be the storage slot of `user[_id].id`).
 Since storage pointers are lazy (meaning they only act(read or write) when called or referenced).
 Next we only access the lastSeen key of the struct.
-This way we make a single storage load then store it on the stack, instead of 3 or possibly more storage loads and a memory store before taking a small chunk from memory unto the stack.
+This way we make a single storage load then store it on the stack, instead of 3 or possibly more storage loads and a memory store before taking a small chunk from memory onto the stack.

 Note: When using storage pointers, it's important to be careful not to reference [dangling pointers](https://docs.soliditylang.org/en/v0.8.21/types.html#dangling-references-to-storage-array-elements).
 (Here is a [video tutorial on dangling pointers](https://www.youtube.com/watch?v=Zi4BANKFNP8) by one of RareSkills' instructors).